 Article 23 of the Rail Code provides that a performance scheme must be implemented to encourage railway undertakings and the infrastructure manager to minimise deficiencies and improve the performance of the rail network.
 It also stipulates that the infrastructure manager shall establish the basic principles of the performance scheme in agreement with the applicants.

-The performance scheme is based on a bilateral model between the infrastructure manager and each railway undertaking.
+The performance scheme is based on a bilateral model between the infrastructure manager and each railway undertaking (see appendix B.5).